Matthewsabk/biodiversity/README.md

 The initial dataset included two csv's, 'observations' and 'species_info.csv'.
 Observations.csv contains 23296 rows  of data on the species observed  within the subject National Parks, with a count of observations, park where it was observed and scientific name.
 The species_info.csv contains columns for scientific name, common names, and conservation status and has data for 5824 species.

+Using python 3.10.12.

 ### Data Cleaning
-In a ipynb, data_cleaning_biodiversity.ipynb, the data has been merged, cleaned and deduplicated.
+In a Jupyter Notebook, data_cleaning_biodiversity.ipynb, the data has been merged, cleaned,  and deduplicated.
 - Merge data on scientific_name
 - Drop fully duplicated rows
 - Check for missing values